top of page

 1. **Nutrition:** Feed your Maine Coon as nature intended – like a carnavore.
 We promote raw diets or quality meat based commercial diets if you must feed a commercial diet.
 Choose high-quality cat food that contains protein as the primary ingredient and meets the nutritional requirements set by organizations like the Association of American Feed Control Officials (AAFCO).

 2. **Grooming:** Maine Coons have a dense, water-repellent coat that requires regular grooming to prevent mats and tangles.
 Brush your Maine Coon's coat at least once or twice a week using a comb or slicker brush to remove loose hair and prevent shedding.
+We especially love the metal combs.
+You should have been given one in your go-home bag.
 Pay special attention to areas prone to matting, such as behind the ears and under the armpits.
+Frequent bathing helps with cleanliness, shedding and promotes a nice, thick hair coat.

 3. **Regular Veterinary Care:** Schedule annual wellness exams with your veterinarian to monitor your Maine Coon's health and address any medical concerns.
 Keep up-to-date with vaccinations, parasite prevention, and dental care to ensure your cat remains healthy and happy.
-We require you to take your new family member to the vet within 3 buisness days of brinnging them home.
+We require you to take your new family member to the vet within 3 business days of bringing them home as stated in the contract.

 4. **Exercise and Mental Stimulation:** Maine Coons are active and intelligent cats that enjoy physical activity and mental stimulation.
-Provide toys, interactive play sessions, and climbing structures (such as cat trees or shelves) to keep your Maine Coon entertained and engaged.
+Provide toys, interactive play sessions, and climbing structures (such as cat trees or shelves - make sure they are appropriate for up to a 30 pound cat!) to keep your Maine Coon entertained and engaged.
 They love to climb!

-6. **Socialization:** Maine Coons are sociable cats that enjoy the company of their human family members and may get along well with other pets.
+5. **Socialization:** Maine Coons are sociable cats that enjoy the company of their human family members and usually get along well with other pets.
 Spend quality time with your Maine Coon, provide affection, and engage in interactive play to strengthen your bond and fulfill their social needs.
+My Maine Coons are very affectionate!

-7. **Regular Litter Box Maintenance:** Keep your Maine Coon's litter box clean and odor-free by scooping waste daily and replacing the litter as needed.
+6. **Regular Litter Box Maintenance:** Keep your Maine Coon's litter box clean and odor-free by scooping waste daily and replacing the litter frequently..
 Provide multiple litter boxes in different locations throughout your home, especially in multi-cat households.
 We use Whisker litter robots in our cattery, they love them.
+There are some more open, affordable options that also work well available on other sites like Amazon or TEMU.
+In my cattery, the older cats and kittens like clay litter.
+The small kittens use paper litter.

-8. **Monitoring Weight and Health:** Monitor your Maine Coon's weight and body condition regularly to ensure they maintain a healthy weight.
+7. **Monitoring Weight and Health:** Monitor your Maine Coon's weight and body condition regularly to ensure they maintain a healthy weight.
 Obesity can lead to various health problems, so consult with your veterinarian if you notice any changes in your cat's weight or appetite.
+Again, a healthy diet based on wet food - either canned or preferably raw helps maintain a healthy weight and decreased the chances of kidney disease.

-9. **Safety:** Create a safe and secure environment for your Maine Coon by removing hazards, such as toxic plants, small objects that can be swallowed, and accessible electrical cords.
-Supervise outdoor excursions or provide a secure outdoor enclosure to prevent accidents and exposure to potential dangers.
+9. **Safety:** Create a safe and secure environment for your Maine Coon by removing hazards, such as toxic plants, small objects that can be swallowed, and accessible electrical cords as they like to chew.
+Supervise outdoor excursions or provide a secure outdoor enclosure such as a patio to prevent accidents and exposure to potential dangers.

 By following these tips and providing attentive care, you can help ensure that your Maine Coon cat leads a healthy, happy, and fulfilling life as a cherished member of your family.